globalbrain/hado/README.md

 Here `Request` and `Response` are Deno's built-in request and response objects - documented [here](https://docs.deno.com/deploy/api/runtime-request) and [here](https://docs.deno.com/deploy/api/runtime-response).

+Also, note that the API routes will take precedence over static files.
+It is recommended to specify non-conflicting URL roots for API and static routes.

 ## Contributing

 This project is a work in progress and is not yet ready for production use.
 It is meant as an internal tool for [Global Brain Corporation](https://globalbrains.com/en), but we welcome external contributions and feedback.
 Please feel free to open an issue or a pull request.
 This project follows Semantic Versioning and the Conventional Commits guidelines.